openstack-archive/kolla-kubernetes/specs/ansible-deployment.rst

 Problem description
 ===================

-In order to do dependancy management in Kubernetes, it requires logic to be added into containers, pods, and/or etcd, so that services will be cluster aware during orchestration.
+In order to do dependency management in Kubernetes, it requires logic to be added into containers, pods, and/or etcd, so that services will be cluster aware during orchestration.
 In doing so it requires the developers to account for all scenarios and corner cases when architecting the containers.